taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 * WordPress should not be running in Multisite mode.

 #### Quick Start Guide (CLI)

+More CLI commands are described in [this section](/shared-pro/accelerate-wp/#acceleratewp-cli)

 Enable AccelerateWP Free:
 ```
 cloudlinux-awp-admin set-suite --suites=accelerate_wp --allowed-for-all